pinkpixel-dev/CLIche/docs/SCRAPE_COMMAND_README.md

    - Processes each section individually with the LLM to ensure high quality
    - Combines sections into a cohesive document with proper structure

-3. **Handles Large Content Volumes**: By breaking content into chunks of 2000-3000 characters each, it can process much larger documents than would fit in a single LLM context window.
+3. **Handles Large Content Volumes**: By processing chunks of up to 100,000 characters each (previously 5,000), it can process much larger documents than would fit in a single LLM context window.

 4. **Maintains Document Structure**: The chunking approach preserves proper document structure with:
    - Consistent title and introduction
    - Automatically generated table of contents
    - Well-organized sections based on content
    - Proper conclusion that summarizes main points

+5. **Enhanced Technical Preservation**: The improved prompt guidelines specifically instruct the LLM to:
+   - Preserve all technical details, code examples, and important specifics
+   - Maintain the depth and complexity of the original content
+   - Not simplify or omit technical information
+   - Include all relevant examples, specifications, and implementation details

 ### Summary Mode